Inklingo

 verbB2

-Use 'defender' when you want to express the action of actively supporting or speaking out in favor of an idea, cause, or person.
+Use the verb 'defender' when you want to express the action of supporting or speaking out in favor of a cause, idea, or person.

 A high quality simple colorful storybook illustration of a person standing on a box, holding a large heart symbol above their head, representing advocacy.